Many experts doubt U.S. can shoot down incoming North Korean missiles

 Intelligence agencies don't assess that North Korea is yet capable of firing a nuclear-armed missile at the U.S., but analysts believe it is on course to reach that goal.

-But even through the system has been fielded, it hasn't been proven to work.
+But even though the system has been fielded, it hasn't been proven to work.

 Last year, the Government Accountability Office, the investigative arm of Congress, concluded that the agency that runs the missile defense system "has not demonstrated through flight testing that it can defend the U.S. homeland."